 From Large-Scale Continuous Thermoplastic Composites to Mass Production

-Arris’s Additive Molding cover feature in JEC Magazine
+ARRIS' Additive Molding earns cover feature in JEC Magazine.

-Carbon fiber is one of the highest performance materials available, but unless you ride a high-performance bicycle, fly in an aircraft, or drive a Lamborghini, you rarely see it in your everyday life.
-High-cost manufacturing processes like hand layup and specialized automated systems have kept carbon fiber exclusive to niche applications.
+Carbon fiber composites are one of the highest-performance materials available, but you rarely see it leveraged in your everyday life unless you ride a high-performance bicycle, fly in an aircraft, or drive a Lamborghini.
+High-cost manufacturing processes such as hand layup and specialized automated systems have kept carbon fiber composites exclusive to niche applications.

-Now, a new process called Arris Additive MoldingTM, developed by Arris Composites, changes the underlying economics of optimized carbon fiber use.
+Now, a new process called Additive MoldingTM, developed by ARRIS Composites, changes the underlying economics of optimized carbon fiber use.
 This mass-production technique creates aligned continuous thermoplastic composites at the cost and speed of molded plastics.